Finance leaders’ top tips for investing in AI

 CFO at software company Hyland

 Based on the uncertainty we’ve seen in the economic climate in the past year, AI and automation is an area where many CFOs are concentrating their efforts.
-Although most finance professionals are known for being risk-averse, it’s no longer a matter of if they will be successful with it; they now should know they need it.
+Although most finance professionals are known for being risk-averse, it’s no longer a matter of if they will be successful with AI: they now should know they need it.

 It’s always important to think about the ultimate goal, as opposed to progress for the sake of progress.
 A worthwhile AI project is one that enables workers to better collect, process and analyse data, resulting in faster, more meaningful insights.
-These insights should, in turn, help people become more agile and improve their decision-making.
+These insights should in turn help people become more agile and improve their decision-making.

-Some key areas we’re considering for AI project implementation, and likely other companies are too, include customer communications, such as sending invoice payment reminders, and financial evaluations, such as tracking KPIs around sales, revenue growth, cash flow and expenses.
+Some key areas we’re considering for AI project implementation – and likely other companies are too – include customer communications, such as sending invoice payment reminders, and financial evaluations, such as tracking KPIs around sales, revenue growth, cash flow and expenses.

 Nine questions for CFOs to ask before any new AI project